 Vinegar appears to have some effect HOWEVER cats PH is quite critical and adding acid to their water is NOT recommended.
 It can be used in bathwater if your cat will allow you to bathe him.
-Alternatively it can be applied with a cloth on the fur.
+Alternatively it can be applied with a cloth on the fur, but the cat might lick it off.
 The vinegar should be diluted.
 Don't get it in your cat's eyes.

-Onions and garlic are toxic to cats and dogs and should not be fed to them.
+Onions are also toxic to cats and dogs and should not be fed to them.

 Nematodes for flea control

 Nematodes are a general name for a little worm.
 There are many thousands of different nematodes some beneficial some parasitic.
 THESE nematodes have been chosen because they target fleas.
 They are used outside in areas infested with fleas.
 The nematodes are applied and they go to work eating and killing fleas.
 They are not interested in you or mammals so are perfectly safe to you.